learn-co-curriculum/react-hooks-jsx/README.md

   details.
-- To order imperatively would mean saying something like this instead: "I would like you to take three slices of ham, two slices of cheese and a jar of mayonaisse from the refrigerator and place them together on a clean counter.
+- To order imperatively would mean saying something like this instead: "I would like you to take three slices of ham, two slices of cheese and a jar of mayonnaise from the refrigerator and place them together on a clean counter.
   Please also find two slices of bread.
 Stack the ham, cheese and bread in this
   order: bread, ham, ham, ham, cheese, cheese, bread.
 Remove the top slice of bread and apply a dollop of mayo.
 Replace top slice of bread and place